microsoft/CLRInstrumentationEngine/docs/troubleshooting.md

 Alternatively, if the user cannot modify the ICorProfiler environment variable, they may be able to at least remove the dlls which are pointed to by the COR_PROFILER_PATH/CORECLR_PROFILER_PATH environment variables.
 A process restart will still be required.

+For Azure VM/VMSS, the Visual Studio Production Diagnostics team ships a CLRIE-hosted MSI in the Microsoft.Insights.VMDiagnosticsSettings extension (Type: Microsoft.Azure.Diagnostics.IaaSDiagnostics).
+This extension will apply the ICorProfiler variables to the registry for IIS at `HKLM\SYSTEM\CurrentControlSet\Services\W3SVC` and `HKLM\SYSTEM\CurrentControlSet\Services\WAS`.
+In order to disable CLRIE, you will need to remove the VM extension entirely.
+You can do so either from the Azure Portal or via Azure PowerShell cmdlet `Remove-AzVMExtension`.

 ### Remove Instrumentation Methods

 Currently this feature is not supported.
 We could potentially create a tool that supports an allow/block list of InstrumentationMethods that CLRIE uses to ignore environment variables on startup.
 Concerns of this implementation involve security implications of file-on-disk or require privileged user access.